Key Takeaways

 • Did they refer to others?

+This is where seo for functional medicine doctors should shift its focus.
 Healthcare growth literature emphasizes that retention and continuity of care drive sustainable revenue more than new patient acquisition alone (see continuity of care and long-term outcomes research).

 When SEO attracts patients who do not align philosophically, retention drops and operational stress rises.